jasondunelm/SE-Team5/README.md

 # SE-Team5
-This is a GitHub test for SE Team5
+This is a GitHub repos for the assignment of Software Engineering Team 5.